Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Painlev e analysis of the Chazy equations

-We now test the Chazy equations for the Painlev\'e property, which roughly corresponds to a statement that the only movable singularities of the differential equations are poles.
-We begin with a brief primer on stability analysis and go on to apply the methods of \cite{Conte:1989pi,Conte:1993pp} to the higher-order Chazy equations.
+We now test the Chazy equations for the Painlev\'e property, which roughly corresponds to a~statement that the only movable singularities of these differential equations are poles.
+We begin with a brief primer on stability analysis and go on to apply the methods of~\cite{Conte:1989pi,Conte:1993pp} to the higher-order Chazy equations as well as the Maier equation.

-\subsection{A Primer on Stability}
+\subsection{A primer on stability}

-Consider a non-linear ordinary differential equation of order $n$.
-The analysis due to Painlev\'e \cite{Painleve1902} involves expanding the independent variable near the singular point --- this ``nearness'' is parametrized by a small parameter $\alpha$ --- and expanding the dependent variable as a formal power series in $\alpha$.
+We begin with a brief review of the stability analysis of nonlinear differential equations.
+Consider a nonlinear ordinary differential equation of order~$n$.
+The analysis due to Painlev\'e~\cite{Painleve1902} involves expanding the independent variable near the singular point~-- this ``nearness'' is pa\-ra\-met\-rized by a small parameter~$\alpha$~-- and expanding the dependent variable as a formal power series in $\alpha$.
 The method due to Kowalevskaya \cite{Sophie1890} on the other hand involves a Laurent expansion of the dependent variable around the singular point, leading to algebraic equations for the coefficients.

 These tests were subsequently refined in \cite{Ablowitz:1980ca}, where the methods of Kowalevskaya and Painlev\'e were combined.
 It was demonstrated that the Painlev\'e property is a necessary condition for the differential equation to be integrable.
-This method proposes that the local solution around the singularity is of the the Frobenius form:
+This method proposes that the local solution around the singularity is of the Frobenius form